 What do you live for?

 Ponder that question some more.

 Please don’t get me wrong!
 I’m not saying I’m a saint here.
-Rest assured that I know I’m way far from being one; I struggle with being respectful of my parents, I spend a lot of time on social media, I could care less even when I know others need my help, I seldom appreciate what I already have, I can’t get enough of a lot of the things this world brings to the table, and I’m not grateful for the things I receive and for the good things that happen to me (at times).
+Rest assured that I know I’m way far from being one; I struggle with being disrespectful of my parents, I spend a lot of time on social media, I can care less even when I know others need my help, I seldom appreciate what I already have, I can’t get enough of a lot of the things this world brings to the table, and at times I’m not grateful for the things I receive and for the good things that happen to me.

 There are also times when I think and act like this life is about me.
 (Sometimes, consciously but most of the time, unconsciously.)
 Most likely, we struggle with the same things, and just like you and I, Jesus was once a human—flesh and blood (John 1:14).
 He felt what we feel (Hebrews 4:15).
 He even cried (John 11:35).

 However, unlike us, He got out of this life without sinning.
 He was born to die—for you and me.
 Despite this reality, we need not mourn but rejoice all the more because the story did not end there.

 After three days, He rose back to life.
 He overcame the grave!
 He is alive!

 It is because of His death that we are alive.

 Are you taking that in?